 The plateau that forms the "mesa" part is a high desert-scape at the edge of the Uncompahgre Uplift, some 6,000 feet above sea level and 2,000 feet above the Colorado River.
 Side canyons into the mesa by its tributaries make it something of a mini-Grand Canyon -- albeit a smaller, more manageable and less-crowded version.

-The "National Monument" designation signifies a natural or cultural feature that is a scaled-down version of a full-fledged national park.
+The "National Monument" designation signifies a natural or cultural feature that is part of the National Park Service of the USA.
 Some 700,000 visitors a year find their way to the Colorado National Monument, yet few stay a few days to really get to know it.

 A man named John Otto recognized the unique qualities of what is now the Colorado National Monument.
 He lived amid its rocks, hand-built trails and lobbied for its protection in the early 20th century.
 Perhaps the word "grand" was used up by 1911 when President Howard Taft signed a bill designating more than 20,000 acres as the Colorado National Monument.